ansible/workshops/exercises/ansible_windows/5-adv-playbook/README.md

    >
    > **So… what did I just write?**
    >
-   > - `win_firewall_rule:` This module is used to create, modify, and
-   >   update firewall rules.
-Note in the case of AWS there are also
-   >   security group rules which may impact communication.
+   > - `win_firewall_rule:` This module is used to create, modify, and update firewall rules.
+Note in the case of AWS there are also security group rules which may impact communication.
 We’ve opened
    >   these for the ports in this example.
-   >
    > - `win_template:` This module specifies that a jinja2 template is
    >   being used and deployed.
-   >
-   > - used in Ansible to transform data inside a template expression,
+   > - `with_items:` used in Ansible to transform data inside a template expression,
    >   i.e. filters.
-   >
    > - `debug:` Again, like in the `iis_basic` playbook, this task displays the URLs to access the sites we are creating for this exercise

 Section 3: Defining and Using Handlers